bebebib/frdm-fighter-25z/README.md

 arm-none-eabi-size --version
 ```

+# BSP needs to be generated from the IDE, for now use the basic config from demo_apps/hello_world
+# Need a way to do this without having to mess with SDK over and over...

 # TODO

 1. Get CMAKE project to work with J-Link flashing, so everything can be done out of VS Code